-- 19.1 This Part only applies to committees of the council whose members are all councillors. - 19.2 The council may, by resolution, establish such committees as it considers necessary. - 19.3 A committee of the council is to consist of the mayor and such other councillors as are elected by the councillors or appointed by the council. - 19.4 The quorum for a meeting of a committee of the council is to be: - a) such number of members as the council decides, or - b) if the council has not decided a number a majority of the members of the committee. - 19.5 The council must specify the functions of each of its committees when the committee is established, but may from time to time amend those functions. - 19.6 The general manager must send to each councillor, regardless of whether they are a committee member, at least three (3) days before each meeting of the committee, a notice specifying: - a) the time, date and place of the meeting, and - b) the business proposed to be considered at the meeting. - 19.7 Notice of less than three (3) days may be given of a committee meeting called in an emergency.
+20.1 This Part only applies to committees of the council whose members are all councillors.

+Council committees whose members are all councillors

+- 20.2 The council may, by resolution, establish such committees as it considers necessary. - 20.3 A committee of the council is to consist of the mayor and such other councillors as are elected by the councillors or appointed by the council. - 20.4 The quorum for a meeting of a committee of the council is to be: - (a) such number of members as the council decides, or - (b) if the council has not decided a number a majority of the members of the committee.

+Functions of committees

+20.5 The council must specify the functions of each of its committees when the committee is established but may from time to time amend those functions.

+Notice of committee meetings

+- 20.6 The general manager must send to each councillor, regardless of whether they are a committee member, at least three (3) days before each meeting of the committee, a notice specifying: - (a) the time, date and place of the meeting, and - (b) the business proposed to be considered at the meeting. - 20.7 Notice of less than three (3) days may be given of a committee meeting called in an emergency.